 Probably Nashville’s most well-known music venue besides the Ryman and the Grand Ole Opry, the Bluebird Cafe hosts many songwriters nights and small concerts … It’s hard to snag a seat and most people in line are tourists.
 But, for a full run down of what to expect, see StyleBlueprint’s article here.
 And, for a fun spinoff from the Bluebird Cafe, which is usually filled with locals, try the seasonal monthly Bluebird on the Mountain at Dyer Observatory.

 Ascend Amphitheater has become a go-to place for great, headliner shows besides Bridgestone.
 The outdoor location makes it fun and exciting, and the lineup does just the same!
 With acts like Panic!
 At the Disco, Meghan Trainor, Chris Stapleton, 21 Pilots, and more, you’re hard-pressed to not have a good time here.
-These are bigger acts, so the shows are a bit more expensive, but definitely worth it.
+These are bigger acts, so the shows are a bit more expensive but definitely worth it.

 On the corner of Broadway and 1st Avenue, ACME is another location known for its great food and live music.
 Downstairs in their main dining area, they host many small artists who are absolutely incredible.
 Also, they have their ACME: Unplugged series once a month throughout the year.
 This event, open to anyone for a $10 ticket, features some of the best songwriters in the business and their friends who will blow you away.

 Station Inn in one of Nashville’s best live music venues.
 Stars have been known to drop in and play with whatever band is set to play that night.
-A little known fact is that although it is a 21 and up bar, kids under 21 are allowed with a parent or guardian.
+A little known fact is that although it is a 21 and up bar, those under 21 are allowed with a parent or guardian.
 So bring all the kids and hit up this incredible location.

 Third Man Records in a truly unique venue that offers concerts from indie and country artists and bands throughout the week.
 Their Blue Room is the only venue in the world where artists can record their performances live to acetate, which means that the live performance is recorded to vinyl.